 - The role of the designer will continue to expand: “Maybe we have taken some detours and entered some cul-de-sacs, but I think in the creative process, you sort of have to try too hard to see where the breaking points of the concept are, because you don’t know how far you can go until you’ve been there,” Wolfgang Klein says.

-He feels the automotive user experience design role has become more challenging, satisfying and creative.
+- The automotive user experience design role has become more challenging, satisfying and creative.
 Increasingly, when designing human-machine interfaces for cars, he and his team are “tasked to create a story around an entire user experience; and by the story, I mean overlaying this sort of poetic metaphorical level on top of the functional UX level.”

 The podcast makes it clear that all three guests love car HMI design.
 They also enjoy the discussion, and we think our listeners will, too.
 So, please check out this behind-the-scenes look at automotive HMI design, cutting-edge HMI solutions and the future of voice AI for car HMI.